decentralizedintelligencenetwork/.github/profile/README.md

 ## Vision

-**Doctelligence** is a decentralized, open-source framework supported by the **Doctelligence Foundation**, with no single controlling entity. **Doctelligence Labs** facilitates traditional funding for dedicated research into advanced technologies, delivering industry-specific solutions and benefiting the broader community.
+**Doctelligence** is a decentralized, open-source framework supported by the **Doctelligence Foundation**, with no single controlling entity. **Doctelligence Labs** facilitates traditional funding for dedicated research into advanced technologies, delivering sector-specific solutions and benefiting the broader ecosystem.

 ### Decentralized Intelligence Network (DIN)